 According to American Addiction Centers¹, the wet brain’s definition is: “…a form of brain damage that results from repeat and heavy alcohol exposure”.

 Wet Brain Syndrome happens because of malnutrition.
 Specifically, the body is lacking in thiamine, also called Vitamin B-1.
 If Wet Brain Syndrome is not completely advanced, thiamine treatments can help the brain recover.

 Thiamine helps the body digest food and absorb nutrients from food.
 Alcoholism damages the insides, not just through malnutrition, but from the organs’ inability to process that much alcohol.
 A damaged liver means the body becomes inefficient at processing thiamine.
 Too much sugar in the brain is the heart of the problem.
-Thiamine is responsible for taking sugars, like the high sugar content of alcohol, and converting them into a useful form of glucose which the brain needs.
-Without this healthy conversion, the brain just receives a chronic overload of harmful sugars.
+Thiamine is responsible for taking sugars, like the high sugar content of alcohol, and converting them into a useful form of glucose that the brain needs.
+Without this healthy conversion, the brain receives a chronic overload of harmful sugars.
 The old saying “too much sugar will rot your brain!” is somewhat accurate in this situation.
 Brain cells cannot regenerate without thiamine to create healthy glucose.
-As a result, the brain endures significant damage to areas of the brain which are essential to continuing to act and think like a human, including the brainstem and the cerebral cortex.
+As a result, the brain endures significant damage to the brain areas, which are essential to continue to act and think like a human, including the brainstem and the cerebral cortex.

 Can You Recover from Wet Brain Syndrome?

 Unfortunately, in advanced stages of severe alcoholism, the brain might not recover.
 Many addicted to alcohol have faced the look of concern from their doctor’s faces when they say one more drink could ruin their brain.
 People addicted to alcohol know it isn’t about one more drink, but the many, uncontrollable, more, which will follow.

 The Final Stages of Wet Brain: When Late Is Too Late